NobilityDeviant/ZenDownloader/README.md

 **Debian:**

-Open the terminal and run the command:
+Open the terminal and run the commanda:

+`sudo apt update`

 `sudo apt install ffmpeg`